 An alternate option for returning travellers to Berlin:

-If you’ve already visited the Berliner Dom and want a different viewpoint head to Humboldt Formum and its rooftop deck.
+If you’ve already visited the Berliner Dom and want a different viewpoint, head to the nearby Humboldt Forum and its rooftop deck.

 Museum Island: a UNESCO World Heritage Site